 Once you have more information about your practice’s particular wait time challenges, you can focus on low-effort solutions to minimize frustrations whenever you do experience delays.

-When we surveyed patients, a combined 86 percent said being told in advance how long they’ll have to wait would “definitely” or “probably” reduce wait time frustration.
-Seventy-eight percent would find a personal apology from the doctor helpful, too.
+When we surveyed patients, a combined 88 percent said being told in advance how long they’ll have to wait would “definitely” or “probably” reduce wait time frustration.
+Seventy-seven percent would find a personal apology from the doctor helpful, too.

-These free strategies trumped higher-cost measures in our survey, such as the availability of reading materials and refreshments.
+These free strategies trumped higher-cost measures in our survey, such as the availability of television or reading materials.

 Consider extending this option to waiting patients if another doctor in your practice is available to see them sooner.